Best Kitchen Sink Cookies

 - Melt butter in a pot over medium heat, stirring constantly.16 tbsp unsalted butter

-- Reduce heat to medium-low when the butter starts to bubble, then cook for another 5 to 7 minutes until browned and smells nutty.
+- When the butter starts to bubble, cook for another 5 to 10 minutes until browned and smells nutty.

-- Chill the butter slightly in the fridge or place the pot in a bowl of ice and stir to cool the butter slightly.
+- Chill the butter slightly in the fridge until it’s cooler but still soft, or place the pot with the brown butter into an ice-filled bowl and stir/whisk the butter to cool it slightly.
+It should still be soft.

 - Mix the dry ingredients (flour, baking soda, salt) together in a bowl.2 ¼ cups all-purpose flour, ¾ tsp baking soda, 1 tsp salt